kevingduck/kratky/README.md

-# The Kratky Method (How To Growing Plants The Easy Way)
+# The Kratky Method (How To Grow Plants The Easy Way)

 Use these resources for growing plants using the Kratky hydroponic technique.